Frequently Asked Questions

 - Stay on track with outbound email reminders for admissions and scholarships, ensuring no one misses a critical deadline.

-It's never too early or late to get started with the Education Navigator portal, a passport to education from crawlers to scholars.
+It's never too early or late to get started with the Education Planning center, a passport to education from crawlers to scholars.

 To get started, log in to your UA College Savings Plan account.
-Click on the Education Navigator portal tile and follow the instructions to sign up.
+Click on the Education Planning Center tile and follow the instructions to sign up.

-No. The Education Navigator portal is a free service for UA College savings Plan account holders.
+No. The Education Planning Center is a free service for UA College Savings Plan account holders.

-For questions regarding the portal, please select the Help button in the lower right hand corner of the portal and provide your name and email and area of concern or assistance that is needed.
+For questions regarding the Education Planning Center, please select the Help button in the lower right hand corner of the portal and provide your name and email and area of concern or assistance that is needed.
 A member of the support team will reach out to you within 24-48 hours.

 - By check or money order.
 Credit cards are not accepted.